advancedresearch/the_century_of_satire/the-jesus-character-as-a-satirical-confession-of-pedophilia.md

 This involves the use of entheogens mixed with wine in eucharist rituals and extracting semen from young boys for use as a drug that functions as an anesthesia.
 Obviously, this brings a lot of controversy to the scholarly debate about Early Christianity.

-However, there is a disconnect between what these hypotheses and the motivation for actually writing these texts.
+However, there is a disconnect between what these hypotheses bring to the table and the motivation for actually writing these texts.
 How can we explain that people would even write something like this?

 The idea is that our concept of a savior figure in modern times is in contradiction with the actual concept of a savior figure in the ancient world.